-NOTE: using REVcut together with the REVIim option allows you to set up a very effective two stage rev limiter system, e.g.; if you set REVIim at 5500rpm and REVcut at 6000rpm, you eliminate the coarse action usually attributed to rev limiters.
+Using REVcut together with the REVIIM option allows you to set up a very effective two stage rev limiter system, e.g.; if you set REVIIM at 5500rpm and REVcut at 6000rpm, you eliminate the coarse action usually attributed to rev limiters.
 As the limiters come into effect more "softly", high speed gear shifting becomes easier, and the engine loses less power because it is not "bouncing" between on and off.